Mortgage

 • Most common reason for vacancy: Housing unit is for rent

-In a simplified version of the housing market, vacancy rates should have a strong inverse relationship to home and rent prices.
-In other words, high vacancy rates should signify a lack of demand from buyers and/or renters, resulting in a larger supply of homes on the market and lower prices.
-The inverse should also be true where a low vacancy rate signifies strong demand, less supply and higher prices.
+In a simplified version of the housing market, vacancy rates would likely have a strong inverse relationship to home and rent prices.
+High vacancy rates should signify a lack of demand from buyers and/or renters, resulting in a larger supply of homes on the market and lower prices.
+The inverse would also be true and low vacancy rates would signify strong demand, less supply and higher prices.

-With the high housing prices, it may seem strange that so many homes in the nation’s largest metros are sitting empty.
+With home prices as high as they are, it may seem strange that so many homes in the nation’s largest metros are sitting empty.

 However, as is often the case when economic theory unfolds, this simplified theoretical framework doesn’t always hold.
-This is because more nuanced factors are in play that help dictate prices, like location, the kind of mortgage rates offered to borrowers, square footage, the reasons why homes are unoccupied and how long homes sit empty (to name a few).
+More nuanced factors are in play that help dictate prices, like location, the kind of mortgage rates offered to borrowers, square footage, the reasons why homes are unoccupied and how long homes sit empty.
+Why a home is empty is just as important as the fact that it’s empty, if not more.
+Only by analyzing the reasons behind a vacancy can you understand the relationship between housing prices and vacancy rates.

-Because of this, an area’s overall vacancy rates can’t fully explain why homes are so expensive.
-But that doesn’t mean that understanding an area’s vacancy rate can’t help shed light on how an area’s housing market is fairing.
+While an area’s overall vacancy rate isn’t nuanced enough to fully explain why homes are so expensive, that doesn’t mean an area’s vacancy rate can’t help shed light on how an area’s housing market is fairing.

-For example, if both vacancy rates and prices are relatively low, it could mean that sellers are parting with their homes for less money than they could have potentially received.
-If vacancy rates are low and housing prices are high, it could signify that the market is highly competitive and that lower-income consumers might have a problem finding a house.
+For example, if both vacancy rates and prices are relatively low, it could mean sellers are parting with their homes for less money than they potentially could have received.
+If vacancy rates are low and housing prices are high, it could signify the market is highly competitive and that lower-income consumers might have a problem finding a house.

-On the flip side, high vacancy rates and home prices can suggest that an area has unique characteristics, such as being a vacation hot spot or targeted by investors.
+Conversely, high vacancy rates and home prices can suggest that an area has unique characteristics, such as being a vacation hot spot or targeted by investors who don’t live year-round in the area.
 Meanwhile, high vacancy rates and low home prices might mean an area is experiencing socioeconomic hardships.

-With persistently high prices, steep rates and a limited number of homes available for sale, it can be tricky for buyers to navigate today’s housing market.
-But by keeping the following tips in mind, homebuyers may find dealing with the market less daunting than expected.
+Though mortgage rates are falling, persistently steep prices and a limited number of homes available for sale can make it tricky for buyers to navigate today’s housing market.
+By following these tips, homebuyers may find dealing with the market less daunting than expected.

 • Shop around for the best possible rate.
 By shopping around and making different lenders compete for your business before getting a mortgage, you may be able to secure a lower interest rate than if you chose the first lender.
 The lower your rate, the less money you’ll need to spend on monthly housing costs and the more expensive a home you’ll be able to afford.
 Shopping around can be an especially effective strategy in a high-rate market like today’s.